lritter79/front-end-developer-challenge/README.md

 # Hello Wizards of the Coast

 I threw everything but the kitchen sink at this project, so you could get an idea of what I'm familiar with.
-For more about me, you can see my resume.
-Otherwise, just know I'm a fan of your products so I reallt wanted to put my best foot forward
+For more about me, you can see my [my website](https://my-portfolio-iota-pink.vercel.app/).
+Otherwise, just know I'm a fan of your products so I really wanted to put my best foot forward!

 # How to run this app